siyuan-bruce/siyuan-bruce.github.io/_posts/2023-05-01-Literature Central Bank Digital Currency.md

 ## Academic Papers

 ### Technology
 - **[2022]** "CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures."
-(Jin, Si Yuan, and Yong Xia) in IEEE Access, 10, 63698-63714.
+(Jin, Siyuan, and Yong Xia) in IEEE Access, 10, 63698-63714.
 - **[2021]** "Cellular structure for a digital fiat currency."
 (Ali, Robleh) in Digital Currency Economics And Policy, 89-102.
 - **[2019]** "A blockchain-based framework for central bank digital currency."
 (Han, Xuan, Yong Yuan, and Fei-Yue Wang) in 2019 IEEE International conference on service operations and logistics, and informatics (SOLI), IEEE.
 - **[2018]** "Towards a design philosophy for interoperable blockchain systems."
 (Hardjono, Thomas, Alexander Lipton, and Alex Pentland) in arXiv preprint arXiv:1805.05934.